Venture Philanthropy Panel

 The unique outlook of venture philanthropy investors means that each fund has created a distinct strategy for moving new inventions towards patients.
 They typically have deep domain expertise at their disposal, and many focus on assets at an earlier stage than typical VCs, with the aim of helping new treatments cross over biotech’s infamous ‘Valley of Death’.
 In this panel, these investors will explain their unique strategies and expertise, and entrepreneurs can learn how to find and work with a venture philanthropy investor in their domain.

-Gerard Honig, Translational Research Manager, Crohn’s and Colitis Foundation
+Andres Hurtado-Lorenzo, Director of Translational Research, Crohn’s and Colitis Foundation